MapsPeople/MapsIndoorsTemplate-iOS/README.md

 # Using the MapsIndoors Template App

-To get started with MapsIndoors IOS SDK follow the description in the [MapsIndoors Getting Started guide](https://docs.mapsindoors.com/ios/v3/getting-started/prerequisites/) to get an API key for MapsIndoors and Google.
+To get started with MapsIndoors iOS SDK follow the description in the [MapsIndoors Getting Started Guide](https://docs.mapsindoors.com/ios/v3/getting-started/prerequisites/) to get an API key for MapsIndoors and Google.

 This app will provide an example of how to use the MapsPeople SDK in SwiftUI.

 ## Getting started

 To get started, clone this repository and run `pod install` from the Terminal.
 Open the file `xxxxx.xcworkspace` in Xcode.
 Make a copy of the `MapsIndoors-Info-Sample.plist` file and name it `MapsIndoors-Info.plist`.
-Add your MapsIndoors Api key and Google Maps Api key to the `MapsIndoors-Info.plist` file.
+Add your MapsIndoors API key and Google Maps API key to the `MapsIndoors-Info.plist` file.
 Then run the project.

 ## Use the functionality in your own app